ku-fpg/paper-sunroof-tfp13/blog-tutorial/introduction.md

 communication between client and server you should look into the `Language.Sunroof.KansasComet` package.
 It provides ready to use infrastructure for setting up a Kansas Comet server and communicating with the browser.
+This makes it possible to interleave Haskell and Javascript computations as needed.

-[The Sunroof examples][SunroofExamples] are also good to see how Sunroof can be used.
+[The Sunroof examples][SunroofExamples] are also a good starting point to see how Sunroof can be used.
 Also take a look at the follow up post.
-It explains the clock example and it will show you have to create Javascript functions!
+It explains the clock example and it will show you how to create Javascript functions!
 The examples provided here are collected in [this file][ExampleFile].

+**RESOLVE TODOS!**

 [SunroofBlogIntro]: http://www.ittc.ku.edu/csdlblog/?p=88 "Monad Reification in Haskell and the Sunroof Javascript compiler"
 [BooleanPackage]: http://hackage.haskell.org/package/Boolean-0.1.2 "Boolean package on Hackage"
 [SunroofSource]: https://github.com/ku-fpg/sunroof "Sunroof sources on GitHub"
 [SunroofExamples]: https://github.com/ku-fpg/sunroof/tree/master/examples "Sunroof examples on GitHub"
 [ExampleFile]: TODO/tutorial.hs "Introduction examples"
+[SunroofReadme]: https://github.com/ku-fpg/sunroof/blob/master/README.md "Sunroof README on GitHub"